Bernardo de Balbuena: His work

 Perhaps his best work is Grandeza mexicana (Mexico's Grandeur, published in 1604), in which he replies in elegant and lyrical verse to a nun who asked him for a description of the young Spanish city of Mexico.
 Balbuena takes advantage of this opportunity to present a detailed inventory of the complicated, luxurious and beautiful city as he knew it almost 100 years after the arrival of Hernán Cortés.
 The details he provides include physical geography, the climate, the surroundings, the architecture, the vegetation, the different human types, the animals, all in great detail.
 The poem is high-sounding, but at the same time simple; it is direct, but also contains complicated metaphors, word plays, majestic adjectives, and a rich catalog of the lexicon.
 Balbuena's works represent some of the best of the Baroque's love of color, detail, ornamentation and intellectual playfulness.
-It also stands as a monument to the pride in the New World that many transplanted Spaniards shared with the "criollo" (the Americans descended from Spanish or Portuguese families).
+It also stands as a monument to the pride in the New World that many transplanted Spaniards (sometimes referred to as "radicados") shared with the "criollos" (the Americans descended from Spanish or Portuguese families).
 A critical edition of Grandeza mexicana, prepared with introduction, notes and bibliography by Asima Saad Maura appeared in 2011 (Madrid: Cátedra); it takes into consideration the two different editions published during Balbuena's life, each one dedicated to a different person.
 Saad Maura's edition also includes Balbuena's treaty on poetry.

+In 1624, he published El Bernardo, o Victoria de Roncesvalles, an epic poem about Bernardo del Carpio.

 In 2007, well-known Spanish translator, Margaret Sayers Peden collected Mexican literature including that of Bernardo de Balbuena's in order to combine and edit the book Mexican Writers on Writing (Trinity University Press).